myinusa/PyClassInformer/README.md

 ![method classifications](/images/classification.png)

 PyClassInformer also displays a new widget named "Method Classifier".
-It lists all detected classes, vftables, virtual methods and possible constructors and destructors, and class herarchies at once as a form of a tree.
+It lists all detected classes, vftables, virtual methods and possible constructors and destructors, and class hierarchies at once as a form of a tree.

 ![method classifier](/images/method_classifier.png)

 > [!TIP]
 > Class hierarchies are represented as directories in Method Classifier.
-> Unfortunaltely, IDA's quick filter feature cannot filter directory contents.
+> Unfortunately, IDA's quick filter feature cannot filter directory contents.
-> To search them, use text search feture (Ctrl+T (find first text) and Alt+T (Find next text)).
+> To search them, use text search feature (Ctrl+T (find first text) and Alt+T (Find next text)).
 > For example, input a class name, a single space, and a parenthesis like "CWinApp (".

 > [!NOTE]